-refers to ensuring that clean air, clean water, and a healthy tree canopy is a community right and can prepare the community to mitigate the risks of climate change, ensure equitable access to open spaces, and provide habitat for beneficial species refers to the work of creating a city with local leadership that prevents potential problems by proactively investing in public health and emergency services, housing, and resiliency infrastructure
+refers to the work of creating a city with local leadership that prevents potential problems by proactively investing in public health and emergency services, housing, and resiliency infrastructure

 CO-BENEFITS OF A SUSTAINABILITY PLAN

 In addition to the benefits of reducing the impacts of climate change, many of the strategies and actions addressed in this SAP will enhance our lives in Spokane.
 For example, increasing energy efficiency in buildings will reduce the daily costs involved in heating or cooling buildings, both residential and commercial.